 The course prepares students for working as an SLP.
-This is a seminar lab class covering a variety of topics in clinical practice including contemporary professional issues, policies, practices, guidelines, certification, specialty recognition, licensure, and other relevant professional credentials.
+This is a seminar lab class covering a variety of topics in clinical practice including contemporary professional issues, policies, practices, guidelines, certification, specialty recognition, licensure, and other relevant professional credentials

-• SHS 558 CLINICAL INTERNSHIP-8 CREDITS
+SHS 558 CLINICAL INTERNSHIP- 3 CREDITS

 The clinical internship includes a full-time (30- 40 hours per week) practicum assignment, which is completed in the graduate student's final semester.
-The clinical internship is offered fall, spring, and summer.
+Clinical internships are offered in the fall, spring, and summer.